Can I buy it on Amazon? What about international Shipping Costs?

 To those ordering from outside of the U.S.:

-We ware actively looking for ways to ship internationally for less cost.
-We have sold some cases to a retailer in Europe to resell, but they sell out quickly, and we don't control when they reorder.
-We are seeking to find a retailer who can keep it in stock consistently.
-It's a challenge though, as our sales are relatively low volume.
+We are always looking for ways to ship internationally for less cost.
+We have sold some cases to a few retailers in Europe to resell, but when they sell out quickly, they don't always reorder from us quickly.

 Skotlander Rum currently has some copies for sale:

 Minimalist Tiki Book: (skotlander.com)

 For shippers like DHL (rather than the USPS First Class International, currently the cheapest option), most of the expense comes from shipping costs on the first item.
 If you order two or more, the per-item rate drops a bit.

 Another approach is to bundle your order with friends our others who live nearby, it brings down the per-copy costs.
 In fact, we recently had 20 people in England put together a single order for 20 books, which brought the individual shipping cost down to under $15 per book.
 Not ideal, but the cheapest way we've found.